apache/nuttx/boards/arm/stm32/stm3240g-eval/README.txt

       320x240 "landscape" orientation.
-      In this orientation, the top of the display is to the left of the buttons (if the board is held so that the buttons are at the botton of the board).
+      In this orientation, the top of the display is to the left of the buttons (if the board is held so that the buttons are at the bottom of the board).
     CONFIG_LCD_RPORTRAIT - Define for 240x320 display "reverse
       portrait" orientation support.
 In this orientation, the STM3210E-EVAL's LCD ribbon cable is at the top of the display.
       Default is 320x240 "landscape" orientation.
-      In this orientation, the top of the display is to the right of the buttons (if the board is held so that the buttons are at the botton of the board).
+      In this orientation, the top of the display is to the right of the buttons (if the board is held so that the buttons are at the bottom of the board).
     CONFIG_STM3240G_LCD_RDSHIFT - When reading 16-bit gram data, there appears
       to be a shift in the returned data.
 This value fixes the offset.
       Default 5.